 Research explains why men fall asleep

-He found that there are biological processes at work which lead to men feeling sleepy after climax.
-Neuroimaging scans show that the prefrontal cortex area of the brain reduces in activity after climax.
+According to French neuroscientist Serge Stoleru, there are clear biological processes which make men sleepy after climax.
+Using neuroimaging scans, he found that the prefrontal cortex area of the brain reduces in activity after climax.

-Being the area of the brain associated with consciousness, information processing and mental activity, this helps explain why men feel sleepy.
+Being the area of the brain associated with consciousness, information processing and mental activity, it explains why some men can’t help shutting down.

-Following that, two more areas of the brain (the cingulate cortex and amygdala) then stop the man from having sexual thoughts.
-This leads to the refractory period during which the man rests and recovers.
+Additionally, two other areas of the brain (the cingulate cortex and amygdala) then stop men from having further sexual thoughts, leading to the refractory period, which is when sexual desire drops significantly.

-To switch off this sexual thinking, the body releases hormones such as oxytocin and serotonin.
-These hormones are further associated with sleep and relaxation.
+In order to switch off sexual desire, the body releases the hormones oxytocin and serotonin – hormones which are also associated with sleep and relaxation.
 Serotonin is a precursor to melatonin, which is the hormone that regulates your internal body clock.

 In addition, prolactin is released after orgasm, which is another hormone associated with relaxation, satiation and sleep.

-Prolactin also mediates the recovery time, as shown by the fact that men with lower levels of prolactin tend to recover faster.
-And studies have shown that animals injected with prolactin become tired immediately.
+Prolactin also mediates the recovery time, as shown by the fact that men with lower levels of prolactin tend to be ready for more sooner.

-For example, it could simply be that sex is often quite tiring.
-Sometimes men do engage in prolonged and physically exerting behavior.
+For example, it could simply be that sex can be tiring, especially if it involves prolonged and physically exerting behavior.

-The muscles may become depleted of glycogen, the intense breathing might tire them out, and the drop in blood pressure and heart rate might all contribute in some way.
+Muscles depleted of glycogen, intense breathing, and a drop in blood pressure and heart rate might all contribute in some way.

-Women, however, may be more likely to want to engage in couple-bonding activities like talking and cuddling to foster long-term commitment.
+Women, however, may be more likely to want to engage in bonding activities like talking and cuddling to foster long-term commitment.

-And yet another evolutionary theory suggests that men shut down after sex to prevent them from moving on to the next partner.
-This helps keep them in check and to stick with one partner to eventually help with raising a family.
+And another evolutionary theory suggests that men shut down after sex to prevent them from moving on to the next partner.
+This means they are more likely to remain with the same partner and raise a family.

-Anecdotally, it seems that men are the ones in the dog house when it comes to their post-sex behavior.
-But in fact, the evidence is actually conflicting as to whether women do or don’t feel sleepy after sex too.
+The evidence is conflicting as to whether women do or don’t feel sleepy after sex too.
 If they don’t fall asleep so easily though, why might this be?

-1. Women don’t experience the exact same release of the potent cocktail of hormones which are associated with relaxation and sleep.
+1. Women’s bodies don’t release the same combination of hormones associated with relaxation and sleep.

-3. Women don’t always climax as easily as men do, and therefore the release of the hormones associated with relaxation and sleepiness is less likely to happen.
+3. Women don’t always climax as easily as men do, and therefore any release of the hormones associated with relaxation and sleepiness is less likely to happen.

 No difference in how long it takes men and women to fall asleep

-They do suggest that observational studies would be better than an online survey to measure this phenomenon more accurately.
-However, the results show that men and women believe they fall asleep in roughly the same time period after having sex.
+They do suggest that observational studies would be better than an online survey to measure it more accurately.
+However, the results show that both men and women believe they fall asleep in roughly the same time period after having sex.

-Also interesting is that the study found that when partners don’t have sex, women tend to fall asleep quicker than men.
+It’s also interesting that the study found that when partners don’t have sex, women tend to fall asleep quicker than men.

 Could sex be a natural insomnia cure?

-1. Research has in fact shown that contrary to historical belief, exercise at any time in the day could help you sleep better.
-If the sex is vigorous enough, perhaps it will wear you out.
+1. Research has shown that contrary to historical belief, exercise at any time in the day could help you sleep better.
+So if sex is energetic enough, perhaps it will wear you out.

 2. A raised bedroom and body temperature isn’t ideal for falling asleep.
 In fact, a falling body temperature is preferable.
-Perhaps then if you do have sex at night, it might be best to try to keep the room cool.
-Or even have a cool shower after sex before drifting off.
+Perhaps then if you do have sex at night, it might be best to try to keep the room cool, or have a refreshing shower before going to sleep.

-3. If you don’t experience a climax and therefore the relaxing hormones, could the increased adrenaline then become an issue for insomniacs?
-All the more reason to try and ensure both partners reach climax!
+3. If you don’t experience a climax and therefore the relaxing hormones, could the increased arousal keep you awake?

-If you feel strongly about it, then you could perhaps talk to them about it and encourage them to resist the pull of their biological mechanisms.
-Ask them to spend some time with you in what can be one of the most beautifully intimate moments between a couple.
+But if you do find it upsetting, perhaps talk to them about it and encourage them to resist the pull of their biological mechanisms.
+Tell them you’d like to spend more time cuddling and sharing every intimate moment together.

-Do you think it’s possible to fight the biological processes at work?
-Do you think people should try and resist them to spend quality time together?
+Do you think people should try to resist falling asleep so they can spend quality time together?
 Feel free to share you views and thoughts in the comments below.